rowanmanning/conifer/README.md

 =======

 A multi-format, file-based configuration library for Node.
-It stream-lines reading and parsing configurations from JSON or CSON files, with support for adding your own file-type handlers.
+It streamlines reading and parsing configurations from JSON or CSON files, with support for adding your own file-type handlers.

 This project is simple right now, but there are some fun